pelias/documentation/use-cors.md

 Instead of responding with a `JSON` object, the server responds with JavaScript code that calls a client-declared callback function, passing the data as that function’s first parameter.

-`JSONP` **is disabled** by default for Mapzen Search, as `CORS` is offered as a more modern alternative.
+`JSONP` **is disabled** by default for Pelias, as `CORS` is offered as a more modern alternative.

 You can find more information online by performing a web search for `"CORS vs JSONP"` and `"Security risks with JSONP"`.

-If you are having any issues implementing `CORS` with Mapzen Search, open an issue in the [main Pelias GitHub repository](https://github.com/pelias/pelias/issues).
+If you are having any issues implementing `CORS` with Pelias, open an issue in the [main Pelias GitHub repository](https://github.com/pelias/pelias/issues).
 Please include the name of any frameworks you are using and some example code.

 ---